-6 Reasons Men Say No to Sex
+6 Reasons Your Partner Doesn’t Want to Have Sex

 Not even a surprise birthday visit from his girlfriend wearing lingerie could pique his interest one time when he was deep in thought.
 “I was feeling pensive and I didn’t want to be outside of myself.
 And with sex, you want to connect with somebody,” he says.

-1. He’s suffering from depression
+1. Suffering from depression

 “Clinical depression is one of the biggest killers of sex drive in men,” says McKenzie.
 Men of all ages, even teenagers, may experience much lower sex drive when they’re struggling with this mood disorder.

-2. His testosterone levels are low
+2. Low testosterone levels

 “When a man gets to be over 40, his testosterone levels begin to decrease,” says McKenzie.
 “If this happens mildly over time, then a man will gradually lose his sexual prowess.
 But sometimes males can lose testosterone very rapidly.”
-This condition is sometimes referred to as andropause and comes with symptoms that include loss of energy, depressive symptoms and low sex drive.
+This condition is sometimes referred to as andropause and comes with symptoms that include loss of energy, depressive symptoms, and low sex drive.

-3. He’s got trouble with the plumbing
+3. Trouble with plumbing